jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/page/overview/index.md

 ---
 title: Overview
 links:
-  - title: GitHub
+  - title: A blog about building a DIY pedal board
-    description: a blog about software development.
+    description: a blog about software and hardware development of a DIY pedal board
 menu:
     main:
         weight: 1